dsm-ai-agents/Corp-Training/ANSR/Multi-Agent/readme.md

 - Brainstorming = Opinions and gut feelings
 - PORR = Step-by-step reasoning
 - Traditional AI = One-shot answers
-- PORR Framework = Multi-perspective validation
+- PORR Framework = Staged, scope-limited reasoning

 Each agent challenges the previous one's output by reasoning through its specific lens.
+All stages share the same model, so the value comes from forced structure, not from independent perspectives.

 ---